wkumari/draft-wkumari-dnsop-extended-error/README.md

    sense.
 Receivers MUST be able to accept EDE codes and EXTRA-TEXT in all messages, including those with a NOERROR RCODE.
-Applications MUST continue to follow requirements from applicable specs on how to process RCODEs no matter what EDE values is also received
+Applications MUST continue to follow requirements from applicable specs on how to process RCODEs no matter what EDE values is also received.
+Senders MAY include more than one EDE option and receivers MUST be able to accept (but not necessarily process or act on) multiple EDE options in a DNS message.

 1.1.
 Requirements notation